-On April 26, 2021, it is expected that the Certificates will be awarded to an underwriter or group of underwriters managed by \\\\\\ (the "Purchaser") through a competitive bid process, or the County will reject all bids in accordance with the provisions of the Official Notice of Sale.
-The initial reoffering yields will be supplied to the County by the Purchaser.
-The initial reoffering yields shown on page ii of the Official Statement will produce compensation to the Purchaser of approximately \$\\\\\\.
+On April 26, 2021, the Certificates were awarded to an underwriter or group of underwriters managed by FHN Financial Capital Markets (the "Purchaser") through a competitive bid process.
+The initial reoffering yields shown on page ii of the Official Statement will produce compensation to the Purchaser of approximately \$15,468.28.
 The County can give no assurance that any trading market will be developed for the County after their sale by the County to the Purchaser.
 The County has no control over the price at which the Certificates are subsequently sold and the initial yield at which the Certificates will be priced and reoffered will be established by and will be the responsibility of the Purchaser.